PaulKinlan/paul.kinlan.me/content/2017-07-25-unintended-silos.markdown

 ---
+date: 2017-07-25 13:20:31+00:00
+description: It's nearly impossible to get consistent get data in and out of a web app on the client
 slug: unintended-silos
-date: 2017-07-25T13:20:31.000Z
+summary: This post explores the challenges of getting data in and out of web applications on the client-side.
+While the web excels at server-to-server and server-to-client data exchange, client-side data remains siloed within the browser sandbox.
+I discuss various methods like file uploads, downloads, clipboard interactions, and drag-and-drop, highlighting their limitations and inconsistencies across platforms.
+I also propose solutions like standardizing DownloadURL, enabling file manipulation in clipboard/drag-and-drop operations, and introducing a persistent file API to enhance client-side data interoperability.
+tags:
+- web
+- client-side
+- data
+- interoperability
+- drag-and-drop
+- clipboard
+- file-system
+- sandbox
+- silos
+- DownloadURL
+- Web Intents
-title: "Web sites as unintended silos: The problem with getting data in and out of the web client"
+title: 'Web sites as unintended silos: The problem with getting data in and out of the web client'
-description: "It's nearly impossible to get consistent get data in and out of a web app on the client"
-tags: ["intents"]

 ---

 Before you read, here are a number of bugs that I would love you to star that has